 Like all OLEDs, the Sony A90J can completely turn off individual pixels to achieve perfect black uniformity.

-The Sony A90J has excellent viewing angles.
+The Sony A90J has excellent viewing angles, but they're not quite as good as the LG A1.
 They're wide enough that the image won't look washed out or inaccurate if you watch at an angle.

 The Sony A90J has fantastic reflection handling.
 It diffuses both direct and indirect reflections very well, so glare shouldn’t be an issue, especially in more moderate lighting conditions.